Free AI Strategy Tool

-Without a strategy, most charities and nonprofits fall into reactive fundraising — chasing any opportunity that appears, with no clear sense of which channels are working or where to invest.
-A strategy changes that.
-It helps you make deliberate choices: which channels to grow, which to maintain, and which to retire.
-It also helps you spot over-reliance on a single funder before it becomes a financial crisis.
+Without a charity fundraising strategy, most charities and nonprofits fall into reactive fundraising — chasing any opportunity that appears, with no clear sense of which channels are working or where to invest.
+A plan changes that.
+It helps you decide which channels to grow, which to maintain, and which to retire before over-reliance on a single funder becomes a financial crisis.

 Our free AI creator generates a complete strategy tailored to your organisation's context — using Gift Aid guidance and Fundraising Regulator standards for UK charities, state charitable solicitation and DAF references for US nonprofits, and general international best practice for organisations in other countries.